 Can You Swim In The Emerald Pools In Zion?

 No, you cannot swim in the Emerald Pools in Zion National Park.
 All three pools are off limits for swimming.

-That’s probably not the answer you wanted to hear, especially if you’re planning to visit in Summer.
-But when you see the pools you will understand why.
+That’s probably not the answer you wanted to hear, especially if you are planning to visit in Summer.
+But when you see the pools you will understand why swimming is not allowed.

 Emerald Pools is a very popular family hike in Zion National Park.
 It is great for younger kids looking for a piece of adventure but it’s also a hike we would recommend for all visitors to Zion.

 Yes, go ahead and get your adventure on Angels Landing, The Narrows and hiking The Subway bottom up.
 But you can then balance out the adrenaline by hiking Emerald Pools.
 We didn’t expect to enjoy this one as much as we did.